Click pic to enlarge

 5-10 drops vinegar of your choice (or lemon juice)

-Place egg and chopped onion into blender or food processor.
-Blend until smooth.
+DIRECTIONS: Place egg and chopped onion (and glucomannan, if using) into blender or food processor.
+Blend until smooth and lemon-colored.
 The making of the emulsion is done with repeated taps of the “pulse” button on your machine.
-With oil in a pourable container, SLOWLY start pouring oil in thin stream into the egg mixture, pulsing every couple seconds.
-I pour with one hand and pulse with the other.
+With oil(s) in a pourable container, SLOWLY start pouring oil in a very thin stream the size of pencil lead into the egg mixture, pulsing every couple seconds.
+I pour oil with one hand and pulse my processor with the other hand.
 Repeat until all oil is incorporated into the mixture.
-Finally add all seasonings and vinegar and pulse 1-2 more times.
-Transfer to lidded glass jar and keep refrigerated.
-I find it keeps around 10-14 days before I just toss out any that’s left and make a fresh batch.
+Add one of the optional noted items for thicker mayonnaise.
+Open processor and add all seasonings, vinegar, replace lid and pulse 1-2 more times.
+Transfer to lidded glass jar and keep refrigerated for 7-10 days before I just toss out any that’s left and make a fresh batch.
 It is normal for it to slightly darken on the surface, so just give it a stir before each use.
 You’ll know when it has gone bad as it will start to separate, discolor and have an off odor.
+Just throw it out and make a fresh batch.

 ½ c. chopped cilantro, seeded jalapeno & more onion

-1-2 T. chopped sun-dried tomatoes
+1-2 T. chopped sun-dried tomatoes (the oil pack kind)

 dab regular tomato paste

-½ tsp. chili powder & minced garlic
+½ tsp. regular chili powder or chipotle chili powder with minced garlic

 ½ avocado & 1 seeded jalapeno

-¼ c. chopped black olives & 1-2 T.olive oil
+¼ c. chopped black olives & 1-2 T.more olive oil

 Anchovy paste from a tube